WebDevSimplified/Web-Dev-Simplified-Official-Blog/src/pages/2022-03/console-methods/index.md

 tags: ['JavaScript']
 ---

-You are probably away of the `console.log` method and maybe a few other console methods like `console.error` and `console.dir`, but there are actually over 20 console methods available for you to use.
+You are probably aware of the `console.log` method and maybe a few other console methods like `console.error` and `console.dir`, but there are actually over 20 console methods available for you to use.
 Each of these methods has their own use cases and if you use the right method for each use case you will drastically increase the quality of your debugging.

 I decided to break down this article into 4 distinct sections.